oliverswitzer/circle-ci-ifttt-integration/README.md

-# Middleware that sits between your circle CI build and IFTTT
+# A deployable middleware API that allows you to notify IFTTT when your Circle CI build fails

 Specify in your circle.yml: